hrithikwins/066-flutter-course/operators.md

 ```

 answer: the value of 6(val of c) + 2 + 5 + 2(now 3) / 3 + 4
-With DMAS it's first 2/3 = 0.66666 and rest of things to be added up...
+With DMAS it's first 2/3 = 0.66666 and rest of things to be added up...  [about DMAS rule](https://www.mathsisfun.com/operation-order-pemdas.html)

 <!-- ### How do you check for any two conditions to return true if both are true